RedHttp/Red/src/CommonMarkRenderer/README.md

-# CommonMark renderer for RedHttpServer
+# CommonMark renderer extension for RedHttpServer
 CommonMark renderer is an extension for RedHttpServer, to render CommonMark (and Markdown) using [CommonMark.NET](https://github.com/Knagis/CommonMark.NET)

 ### Usage